 Anna is a final year medical student at King's College London and current Editorial Scholar at the BMJ.
 She has been part of the Medics.Academy team for two years, and has variously written courses, managed the blog, and provided social media support during her time at the company.
 Her main area of interest lies in medical education, particularly widening access and neer-peer teaching schemes.
 She is also interested in health journalism and science communication and, when she can find the time, writes the occasional piece freelance.
 Outside of medicine and writing, you can usually find her at one of London's small music venues or running somewhere very slowly.

-Hiba is the Clinical Product Manager at Medics.Academy and is also an HLA scholar.
+Hiba is the Director of Programmes at Medics.Academy and is also an HLA scholar.
 Her background is in entrepreneurship and innovation as well as medicine.
-She is heavily involved in quality improvement, teaching and medtech at Exeter hospital and is also the British Medical Association Representative for the trust.
+She is heavily involved in quality improvement, teaching and medtech at Exeter hospital, won the Outstanding Trainee of the Year award in both her F1 & F2 years and was also the British Medical Association Representative for the trust.
 In addition to these roles she is a health advisor to Barnet Refugee Service and was the National Teaching and Curriculum Director for Friends of Irise International.
 Over the past year Hiba has won four awards for research and performance in her clinical roles and a gold medal in regional weightlifting.

 The Head of the F|Docs Programme